-Anicka Austin is a choreographer, movement artist, photographer, archivist and costume designer.
+Anicka Austin is an artist and archivist.
 She attended the University of North Carolina at Chapel Hill with a Carolina Academic Library Associates fellowship, graduating in May 2020 with a Master of Science in Library Science.
 She is currently working as visiting archivist for the Geoffrey Holder and Carmen de Lavallade papers at Emory University’s Stuart A. Rose Manuscript, Archives and Rare Book Library.
 A focus on embodied archives and the tension between ephemerality and documentation grew from the seeds of creative process as a 2017-2018 WonderRoot Hughley Fellow.
 Works from the Hughley fellowship were presented at the Museum of Contemporary Art of Georgia and the Zuckerman Museum of Art’s Fine Arts Gallery (Kennesaw, GA).

 In 2017, Austin created a temporary movement collective, sunday morning at 7, which performed with award-winning cellist Saira Raza for Adult Swim’s Bloodfeast and with percussionist and composer CW Gravely at The Bakery Atlanta.
 In 2018, Lev Omelchenko directed Birth of Pleasure, a film adaptation of sunday morning at 7’s live performance, sanctuaries and fortresses.
 Birth of Pleasure was featured in Issue 02 of DIY Dancer magazine.
 In 2020, the film was part of "Southern Movements" at the Indie Grits Festival in Columbia, S.C., the Roxbury Film Festival in Boston, M.A., and the Carrboro Film Festival in North Carolina.
 It was also an Official Selection of the BLOWUP: International Arthouse FILM FEST in Chicago, IL.